JohannesSKunz/ReductionsInOut-of-PocketPrices/README.md

 di upper_triang
 ```

+In the Simulation folder, we also present an example of how to find the optimal bandwidth using a simple grit search algorithm.

 ## Replication do-files

-Here we collect all do-files and data used in our analysis.
-We do not repost the full dataset as these were too large for the Github repository, please contact us if you have issues replicating it.
+We do not repost the full dataset as these are proprietary, they can be accessed as explained below.

+We present however all data extraction files and all do files used in the main part of the analysis.

 *These will be added shortly.*